zappa/Zappa/README.md

         "memory_size": 512, // Lambda function memory in MB.
 Default 512.
         "ephemeral_storage": { "Size": 512 }, // Lambda function ephemeral_storage size in MB, Default 512, Max 10240
         "efs_config": [{ "Arn": "arn:aws:elasticfilesystem:...:access-point/fsap-...", "LocalMountPath": "/mnt/data" }], // Optional EFS configuration.
 See EFS section for details.
         "num_retained_versions":5, // Number of published Lambda versions to retain.
 Default 5.
 Older versions are deleted on `zappa update` to bound code-storage and (when SnapStart is enabled) snapshot-cache cost.
 Set to `null` to keep all versions.
+Must be `null` or at least 2 when `snap_start` or `provisioned_concurrency` is enabled, otherwise pruning could try to delete the version Zappa's managed alias still points to.
         "payload_compression": true, // Whether or not to enable API gateway payload compression (default: true) "payload_minimum_compression_size": 0, // The threshold size (in bytes) below which payload compression will not be applied (default: 0)
         "prebuild_script": "your_module.your_function", // Function to execute before uploading code